JNRowe/jnrowe.github.io/articles/tips/Custom_locations_in_the_GTK_filechooser.rst

    :target: ../../_static/2009-10-01-GTK_filechooser.png
    :align: left

-The "some-shortcuts" section is the interesting one for today, it is telling GTK+ applications that we want to have our own extra keybindings available when opening or saving files.  ``GTKFileChooser`` is the modern GTK+ file dialog, and it already has a set of useful keybindings including:
+The “some-shortcuts” section is the interesting one for today, it is telling GTK+ applications that we want to have our own extra keybindings available when opening or saving files.  ``GTKFileChooser`` is the modern GTK+ file dialog, and it already has a set of useful keybindings including: